Remek-P/DonateNearby/README.md

 ### Form:
 multistep form with multiple custom input types;

-#### Caveat:
-The form data is currently not shared anywhere - demo purpose;

 ### Register an account:
 Validation:
 * Email - example@example.example;
 * Password - longer than 6 characters and repeated password must be same;

 #### Caveat:
-The login and registration functionality is performed by useContext hook - demo purpose;
+* The login and registration functionality is performed by useContext hook - demo purpose;
+* The form data is currently not shared anywhere - demo purpose;
+* RWD pending - please set the resolution to 1900 x 962.

 ### Shout out to Grzegorz Kowalski - the course mentor.